General Federation of Women's Clubs Headquarters

+The house was successfully designated a National Historic Landmark and added to National Register of Historic Places on December 4, 1991, by the United States Department of the Interior/ National Park Service.

 Description and building history

 The GFWC headquarters is located southeast of Dupont Circle, on the south side of N Street between St. Matthew's Court and 17th Street.
 It is a four-story masonry structure, built out of ashlar stone in a Renaissance Revival style.
 The entrance is in a slightly raised basement level, sheltered by a splayed glass and iron marquee with supporting ironwork brackets.
 The main floor windows are elongated, with paired casement windows topped by transoms, and keystoned lintels.
 A polygonal bay projects from the first two floors on the left, and a shallower rectangular one projects to the right of the entrance; both are topped by lower balustrades.
 The interior has been adapted for the GFWC's use, but retains some original finishes.